 So how do I start?

-We think the best place to start is by establishing a few ideas about the look, the layout, the type of kitchen you’re after and what you want out of your new kitchen.
+The best place to start is by establishing a few ideas about the look, the layout, the type of kitchen you’re after and what you want out of your new kitchen.
 We think the best place to start is by looking at this very website.
 We have worked really hard to tie in all the concepts, materials, layouts and knowledge you may need to answer these questions.
-Another worthwhile visit is to our showroom in the Homes Ideas Centre in Parnell, Auckland.
-Both the website and the showroom in Parnell will give you a great start, without any pressure and at your own leisure.

 So what questions should I answer?